KhaledElbalal/SIS213-Weekly-Sales-Prediction/README.md

 - [Malak Gamal](https://github.com/malakg1)

 The project was conducted under the supervision of Dr. Ayman El-Kilany and TA.
 Mohamed Ramadan.
-A complete report could be found [here](https://github.com/KhaledElbalal/SIS213-Weekly-Sales-Prediction/blob/main/Data%20Science%20Report.pdf).
+A complete report, as well as all the visualizations and results could be found [here](https://github.com/KhaledElbalal/SIS213-Weekly-Sales-Prediction/blob/main/Data%20Science%20Report.pdf).

 ## Project Summary